slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
-- One of the hardest lessons in adulthood is realizing some people just aren’t built for reflection or growth.
-They’ll make the same mistake for 20 years and call it a personality.
 > *"Fools rush in and get the best seats in the house."*
 > *"It is better to be silent than to dispute with the ignorant."  -- Aristotle*
 > *"Many people don’t have original thoughts of their own, not because they lack mental creativity, but because they lack the courage to take real risks with the unknown, to walk alone, to challenge the consensus: they are afraid to live a life that no one has lived before."  -- orangebook_@x*